Crusader journalist saves the day for stranded NABJ guest

 Taylor said, “You sound like somebody I can trust” after I identified myself and my profession.
 I walked to the next block to get my car and picked him up.
 Our impromptu tour began.
 According to Taylor, my tour exceeded his expectations to the point where he said it was probably better than the tour he paid for but didn’t get.

 The next stop was the iconic Chicago Defender building at 24th and Michigan.
 It’s now an event space company, but Taylor marveled at the building’s masonry and the clock tower at the top.
-He listened intently as I told him how the building was the centerpiece of the Defender’s glory days, when it was a Black daily newspaper known worldwide for its role in the Great Migration in Chicago.
+He listened intently as I told him how the building was the centerpiece of the Defender’s glory days when it was a Black daily newspaper known across the world for its role in the Great Migration in Chicago.

 We drove to Dr. Martin Luther King Drive, where Taylor would learn that it’s the oldest street in the world named after the slain civil rights leader.
 He said he couldn’t believe it when I told him Chicago’s white mayor at the time, Richard M. Daley, renamed the street after King out of fear Blacks would come downtown to riot after King was assassinated.
 With its numerous landmarks, historic mansions, Greystone residences and churches, King Drive in Bronzeville was the heart of our tour.